Patchly - The Pure Patcher Plugin

 Using it

-As a standalone (asset-only mods)
+As a standalone (asset-packs)

 Drop Patchly-X.Y.Z.jar into your server's mods/ folder alongside your asset pack.
 That's it.
 Patchly will scan, merge, register.